canonical/temporal-worker-k8s-operator/README.md

 Use Workflow as Code (TM) to build and operate resilient applications.
 Leverage developer friendly primitives and avoid fighting your infrastructure

-This operator provides a Temporal worker, and consists of Python scripts which connect to a deployed Temporal server.
+This operator provides a Temporal Worker, and consists of Python scripts which connect to a deployed Temporal server.

 ## Usage

 ### Deploying

-To deploy the Temporal worker operator, you can start by creating a Temporal workflow, or use the one provided in [`resource_sample_py`](./resource_sample_py/).
+To deploy the Temporal Worker operator, you can start by creating a Temporal workflow, or use the one provided in [`resource_sample_py`](./resource_sample_py/).
 Once done, the project can be built as a [ROCK](https://documentation.ubuntu.com/rockcraft/en/stable/) and